-To understand the failure of parallel LEDs with a single resistor, imagine the circuit as a deep river gorge that has three dams.
-Each of these dams has a little different voltage height, due slight variations during manufacture:
+To understand the failure of parallel LEDs with a single resistor, imagine the circuit as a deep river gorge that has dam blocking the flow of water.
+The dam is divided into three segments and each segment is a different height.
+The segments of the dam represent the LEDs.
+The varying segment heights indicate that each LED has a little different voltage height due slight variations during manufacture:

-When the river “turns on,” behind the dams, the river will rise until it reaches the top of the first dam, and when it does, it’ll start to flow over it:
+When the river “turns on,” behind the dam, the river will rise until it reaches the top of the shortest segment, and when it does, it’ll start to flow over that segment:

-However, as soon as that dam starts to let water flow, it actually gets lower, which means more current is allowed to flow, current that was intended to spill over the other dams.
+However, as soon as that segment starts to let water flow, imagine that the height of that segment of the dam actually gets lower, which means more current is allowed to flow, current that was intended to spill over the other dams.

-Finally, with ALL the current that was intended to be distributed across three dams, it will fail and for a brief moment, let a lot of current through, before the infrastructure completely gives out (diode breaks), and closes off that river:
+Finally, with ALL the current that was intended to be distributed across three dams flowing through that segment, the segment will fail and for a brief moment, let a lot of current through, before the infrastructure completely gives out (diode breaks), and closes off that river:

-Then the process repeats itself for the remaining dams.
+Then the process repeats itself for the remaining segments of the dam.